Violin Brands Review

 We’ll begin with an overview of one of the best violin brands for beginners, then talk about the best violin brand for intermediate players, and at last advanced players.
 We’ll then list the rest of our recommended best violin brands below in the order that we suggest them.

 Use this list as a guideline for finding a great high-quality violin.
 While not each violin brand on this list will fit your funds, expertise level, or different search criteria, we hope it gives an excellent baseline to start your search.

 Mendini By Cecilio (Beginner)

-Cecilio is a well-known beginner stringed instrument brand whose violins, violas, and cellos are widely used for introductory lessons.
-The violins are made at a much lower price than most of the other violin brands on this list and they’re all handmade, even the lower than $100 CVN-100.
+Cecilio is a well-known beginner-stringed instrument brand whose violins, violas, and cellos are widely used for introductory lessons.
+The violins are made at a much lower price than most of the other violin brands on this list and they’re all handmade, even lower than $100 CVN-100.
 We consider them among the best violin manufacturers for beginners.

 Cecilio violins are produced from solid tonewoods which are hand-carved.
 They have a solid spruce top, flamed maple sides and back, and inlaid purfling.
 Their costlier student violins also include well-defined flames.

 The primary con of Cecilio violins is that their fingerboards are made from solid maple instead of ebony which erode faster with the repeated pressure of fingers tapping on them.
 Maple fingerboards make for lower price instruments, but repairs might be more likely in the future in case your student chooses to continue playing with the Cecilio violin.